nexional/CompareBuff/README.md

     "external_tool_path": "C:\\Program Files\\Beyond Compare 4\\BCompare.exe",

     // NOTE: Above command will send the selected buffers as argument implicitly but
-    // if you need to send more than two arguments to the external tool then you can
+    // You can also customize the parameters for the external tool.
-    // define as below where {0} and {1} are replaced with the buffers you select
+    // You can use {0}, {1} & {2} as placeholders in the command line params which are replaced with the the buffers you selected while launching the tool.
+    // For comparison:
     // "external_tool_path": [ "C:\\Program Files\\Beyond Compare 4\\BCompare.exe", "--file1", "{0}", "--file2", "{1}" ],
+    // For Merge:
+    // "external_tool_path": [ "C:\\Program Files\\Beyond Compare 4\\BCompare.exe", "--file1", "{0}", "--file2", "{1}", --file3, "{2}" ],

     // ** MAC-OS **
     // "external_tool_path": "/Applications/Beyond Compare.app/Contents/MacOS/bcomp",